Óscar Pareja: Coaching career

 On 4 December 2019, Pareja returned to MLS, becoming the fourth permanent head coach of Orlando City.
 With the season affected by the COVID-19 pandemic two rounds into the season, Pareja guided Orlando to the MLS is Back Tournament final on the resumption of play, the team's first final in their MLS era.
 Orlando finished top of Group A taking 7 points from three matches and notably eliminated reigning Supporters' Shield winners Los Angeles FC in the quarter-final before eventually losing to Portland Timbers 2–1 in the final.
+In 2022, Pareja led Orlando City to its first title, winning the U.S. Open Cup.